MJLee25/LEZ-spatial-did-korea/README.md

 * Air pollution monitoring data: Air Korea
 * Meteorological variables: KMA(korean meteorological administration)
-* Urban variables: Korea Land and Geospatial Informatix Corporation, KOSIS(for population variables)
+* Urban variables: Korea Land and Geospatial Informatix Corporation, KOSIS(for population variable)
 * Transportation variables: Ministry of Land, Infrastructure and Transport, Korea Transportation Safety Authority

 Due to licensing and data-sharing restrictions, raw/preprocessed datasets are **not** included in this repository.
 Users should obtain the original data from the corresponding public agencies before running the replication code.